hoodiecrow/ConsTcl/README.md

 }
 ```

-The `make-constant` helper procedure is called to set values to
+The `make-constant` helper procedure is called to set components of expressions to
 constants when read as a quoted literal.

 ```